 This fund uses industry-accepted security and privacy protocols, including encryption and firewalls to keep donors’ information secure.
 Plus, on Network’s website, the organization provides a few key disclosures to remain transparent with organizations receiving funding through its DAF.
 Here’s what we know:

 Each of these statements points to the legitimacy of Network for Good.
-And, for more information, you can review the organization’s charitable solicitation disclosures further.

 Network for Good is the intermediary between Facebook fundraising and your nonprofit’s bank account if you haven’t signed up directly with Facebook Payments.